NickBansal/Hac100-project/README.md

 We had 24 hours to create an idea and exucte it.

 This is the project we created for which we were nomited for the best students project.

+The deployed project can be found on https://jovial-kirch-2065fb.netlify.com/